cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 In this document, the abbreviations ML-DSA-44, ML-DSA-65, and ML-DSA-87 are used to refer to ML-DSA with the parameter choices given in Table 1 of FIPS-204.

-This document requests the registration of the following algorithms in {{-IANA.jose}}:
+This document has registered the following algorithms in {{-IANA.jose}}:

 | Name       | value | Description
 |---